ETOSPHERES-Labs/etopay-sdk/sdk/docs/SDK Configuration/Configuration.md

 ???+ info

-    The control of the client credentials, the flows used to fetch the JWT as well as the entire user management including user registration, email verification and user settings is out of scope for Cawaena backend and SDK.
+    The control of the client credentials, the flows used to fetch the JWT as well as the entire user management including user registration, email verification and user settings is out of scope for ETOPay backend and SDK.
 This should be managed by applications using the SDK themselves.

 Every time the OAuth client refreshes or fetches a new access token for the user, the access token can be updated in the SDK using the [`refresh_access_token`](../SDK%20Reference/SDK%20API%20Reference.md#refreshing-access-token) function.